CASPER, Wyo. — Two ballot initiatives that deal with marijuana reform were submitted to the Wyoming Secretary of State on Friday afternoon.

 Article continues below...

+Both measures first have to pass a legal review and obtain enough signatures before being placed on the 2022 General Election Ballot.
 The ballot initiatives were submitted by Wyoming State Rep. Marshall Burt (Sweetwater County) and national Libertarian Party officials.

 The Libertarian Party has also launched their Se+ America Free campaign Friday “which champions much needed reform to the healthcare industry and the criminal justice system around cannabis.”